Do You Feel Like You Could Listen Better?

 My goal is that listening becomes second nature to you - that you become a habitual listener.

-Here are some things that you can gain from The GLS Project:
+Here are some good listening skills that you can gain from The GLS Project:

 - Simple tools for better understanding what family, friends and customers are saying

 - Greater focus – strategies for reduced mind wandering and for turning that ‘planning your response’ habit into a benefit